maelvls/k.maelvls.dev/README.md

   alertmanager, kube-state-metrics) with grafana on
   <https://grafana.kube.maelvls.dev>
 - Kubernetes dashboard + heapster
-- and of course AWX on <https://awx.kube.maelvls.dev> (admin/password)
+- and of course Vault on <https://vault.kube.maelvls.dev>

 The whole thing should fit on a single `n1-standard-4` node (4 vCPUs, 15GB RAM), although it should be better with a least two nodes (memcached will